mohanmca/cassandra_playground/Cassandra_SSTable.md

 ## What is the role of index file

-* It lists the partition-keys/cluster-keys that are available inside the SSTable
+* It lists the partition-keys/cluster-keys that are available inside the SSTable with offset information.
+Disk seek can directly locate few keys

 ## What is the role of statitics file

 * It has the column definition
 * It has almost all the details about DDL of a table

-## What is LSM (SS-Table)

 ## Why SQLite4 didn't use LSM?